lve-org/lve/README.md

 ### Browsing the LVE repository

 The LVE repository is organized into different categories, each containing a set of LVEs.
 All LVEs are stored in the `tests/` directory.
-LVEs are grouped into different categories: `trust`, `privacy`, `reliability`, `responsibility`, `security`.
-Each LVE is stored in its own folder where the name of the folder describes the test.
+LVEs are grouped into different categories, like `trust`, `privacy`, `reliability`, `responsibility`, `security`.

+To start browsing the LVE repository, you can either [browse LVEs on GitHub](/tests) or clone the repository and browse locally.

 ### Contributing to the LVE repository

 To get started with LVE testing, you need to install the `lve` CLI tool.
-To so, run the following command in the root directory of this repository:
+To do so, run the following command in the root directory of this repository:

 ```
 pip install -e .